Valyria-Studios/ellis_app/App/HMISINTEGRATION.md

 The Data Dictonary breaks down all the fields and data elements within a project.
 This lists all the elements that could exist in any HMIS project.

-To know which data elements align with what projects and programs look for the "*Element Type*" and the "*Funder: Program-Component*" of that element.
+To know which data elements align with what projects and programs look for the "_Element Type_" and the "_Funder: Program-Component_" of that element.
 This will show which elements are needed for which programs and project types.

-___
+---

 ## Project Setup